Language Models Are Greedy Reasoners: A Systematic Formal Analysis of Chain-of-Thought: Introduction

-To enable easy analysis of the CoT, we construct a new synthetic question-answering dataset called \dataset{}, for \textbf{Pr}oof and \textbf{Onto}logy-Generated \textbf{Q}uestion-\textbf{A}nswering, where each example is generated from an ontology and has a unique proof (see figure \ref{fig:example_question} for an example).
-We convert the proofs into syntactically simple sentences using a simple grammar so that the inverse process is relatively easy: From the predicted CoT, we are able to semantically parse each sentence into a formal language and reconstruct the underlying proof steps.
-We then directly analyze the model's reasoning by inspecting each step in the reconstructed proof and comparing them against the groundtruth proof.\footnote{ All code and data generation scripts are available at \href{https://github.com/asaparov/prontoqa}{\texttt{github.com/asaparov/prontoqa}}. }
+To enable easy analysis of the CoT, we construct a new synthetic QA dataset called \dataset{}, for \textbf{Pr}oof and \textbf{Onto}logy-Generated \textbf{Q}uestion-\textbf{A}nswering.
+Inspired by the \textsc{ProofWriter} dataset \citep{DBLP:conf/acl/TafjordDC21}, each example in \dataset{} is generated from an ontology and has a unique proof (see figure \ref{fig:example_question} for an example).
+We convert the proofs into syntactically simple sentences using a grammar such that the inverse process is relatively easy: From the predicted CoT, we semantically parse each sentence into a formal language and reconstruct the underlying proof steps.
+We then directly analyze the model's reasoning by inspecting each step in the reconstructed proof and comparing them against the gold proof.\footnote{ All analysis code, data, data generation scripts, and model outputs are available at \href{https://github.com/asaparov/prontoqa}{\texttt{github.com/asaparov/prontoqa}}. } We emphasize here that while the dataset is an important contribution of this paper, the main contribution is the analysis that is facilitated by the dataset.

-We systematically evaluate \textsc{InstructGPT} \citep{DBLP:journals/corr/abs-2203-02155} and the original \textsc{GPT-3} \citep{DBLP:conf/nips/BrownMRSKDNSSAA20} on \dataset{} by controlling a number of variables that characterize the complexity of the reasoning task, such as the ontology type and the number of proof steps required.
+We systematically evaluate \textsc{InstructGPT}\footnote{\textsc{InstructGPT} is the model resulting from fine-tuning \textsc{GPT-3} via reinforcement learning from human feedback.
+Throughout the paper, ``\textsc{InstructGPT}'' refers to the model named \texttt{text-davinci-002}.
+But note that in our experiments, we also evaluate \texttt{text-ada-001}, \texttt{text-babbage-001}, \texttt{text-curie-001}, \texttt{davinci}, and \texttt{text-davinci-001}.} \citep{DBLP:journals/corr/abs-2203-02155} and the original \textsc{GPT-3} \citep{DBLP:conf/nips/BrownMRSKDNSSAA20} on \dataset{} by controlling a number of variables that characterize the complexity of the reasoning task, such as the ontology type and the number of proof steps required.
 Our analysis shows that these models are quite good at producing {valid} \emph{individual} proof steps, even on fictional and counterfactual ontologies.
 However, LLMs have difficulty with \emph{proof planning}: when the models encounter a point in the proof where multiple valid proof steps are available, they sometimes select the wrong step, and this often leads to an incomplete proof and subsequently an incorrect answer.
 Interestingly, the models are much less likely to be misled with a true ontology, suggesting that the world knowledge acquired during pretraining plays an important role in LLM reasoning.
+We also find that our results generalize to more sophisticated/informative prompts, such as \emph{self-consistency} prompting \citep{DBLP:journals/corr/abs-2203-11171}, and prompts with example traces of depth-first proof search instead of CoT.